-The concept for Rock Recovery – an organization dedicated to bridging eating-disorder treatment gaps – was born in the summer of 2007, when our founder, Carylynn Kemp Larson, faced a fearful relapse into restricting, excessive exercising and binge-eating behaviors.
+The concept for Rock Recovery was born in the summer of 2007, when our founder, Carylynn Kemp Larson, faced a fearful relapse into her eating disorder behaviors.
 At the time, Cary was a working professional, nearly finished with her doctorate.
 She had a therapist, a dietitian and a mentor; she had shared her struggles with close and supportive friends and family members, and she attended support group meetings on a weekly basis.
 The combination of these activities had helped her achieve what she thought was a full and lasting recovery.

 But that summer, facing major disappointments and major life changes, this support system became insufficient, and Cary realized that her recovery was not as strong as she’d believed.
 As she found herself falling back into patterns of restricting, binge eating and excessive exercise, Cary realized that she needed a higher level of care.
 Terrified of slipping further into what she knew to be an all-consuming set of disorders, Cary sought a step up from her already robust support system.
 Given that she was engaging in only “mild” disordered eating behaviors once or twice a week, Cary began looking for a residential program that would allow her to keep her job while providing her recovery activities in the evenings, and accountability through the night.
 As a teleworker, she was able to look nationwide.
 She found no middle ground – nothing between therapists who could meet with her once a week and 24/7 treatment programs.
 Frustrated, she began considering residential treatment.
 To her dismay, the residential programs she contacted questioned whether she was “sick enough” for their services, and while many offered transitional housing, those services were reserved for individuals stepping down from their own inpatient/residential programs.
 Knowing the depths from which she had come, Cary’s therapist went to bat for her and convinced several residential treatment centers that she was indeed in need of care.
 In June of 2007, Cary entered a 30-day residential treatment program.